 Radio equipment that is able to access the race official’s radio channels is not permitted in the pit

 / paddock area, the “out” grid or the “in” grid at any time during an event.

+A separate two-way radio communication system between the driver and their pit crew will be permitted as approved by the Scutineers.

 46.13 Offences and Penalties